Caribou Island ownership is a bit of a mystery

 A later news item masked the ownership of the island by referring it only as, ‘a private group’.

 Wikipedia says, “The island was acquired completely by the Roy A. Ellis family in the 1960s and was transferred to the Melon Conservancy Trust in the early 1980s to never be developed.”
-An inquiry to the Melon Foundation has not brought a reply.
+An inquiry to the Arthur W. Mellon Foundation of New York City has not brought a reply.

 My earlier research had the Elizabeth Elliot Foundation of New York (a performing arts group) owning the island after it was donated to it by Roy Ellis.
 Communications to the Foundation and its Directors – some with Florida addresses - as well as the Foundation lawyers were not returned.